coreos/coreos-assembler/docs/gangplank/api-ocp.md

 func (m *minioServer) start(ctx context.Context) error
 ```

-start a MinioServer based on the configuration\.
+start executes the minio server and returns an error if not ready\.

 ## type mountReferance